ga-curriculum/intermediate-python-for-scripting/control-flow-and-looping/README.md

   <span class="subhead">Control Flow and Looping</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will learn advanced control flow techniques and looping patterns and understand how to use list comprehensions and generator expressions.
+**Learning objective:** By the end of this lesson, students will be able to employ advanced control flow techniques and looping patterns and understand how to use list comprehensions and generator expressions.

 ## Nested loops and conditional statements